kjain1810/DX-Ball/README.md

-# Break Breaker Terminal Simulator
+# DX Ball Terminal Simulator

-A terminal based simulator of the game Space Invaders
+A terminal based simulator of the game DX Ball